-It’s been awhile since I posted a Filipino recipe so I thought that I will share one today.
+It’s been a while since I posted a Filipino recipe so I thought that I will share one today.
 This is quite an old recipe which I posted on my old blog and you can see that with the photo – I didn’t know anything about photo composition yet – point and shoot is what I did then!

 However, don’t worry it would still look like this when you cook it – though perhaps a newer photo may do justice to the recipe.
 It may be, as my husband would say “A classic from the attic or a spin from the bin” but the taste and flavors in it are timeless! 🙂

 Instead of the usual pork chunks used in the regular Menudo, here I used ground pork – they cook quicker and absorb the flavors in less time.
 Apart from the meat, pretty much all of the usual Menudo ingredients are present…

 Most of the time, I eyeball this recipe so the amount of each ingredient listed here serves more as a guide – I’d say make your taste buds work and tweak the taste to your fancy!
 Enjoy!

-Tablespoons Olive oil
+2 Tablespoons Olive oil

-Garlic cloves, minced
+6-8 Garlic cloves, minced

-medium Onion, chopped
+1 medium Onion, chopped

 2 Plum tomatoes, chopped

-lb ground Pork
+1 lb ground Pork (or beef)

 2 Tablespoons, Fish sauce (or Worcestershire Sauce)*

-Black Pepper, to taste
+Ground Black Pepper, to taste

-cup, chicken broth (or water)
+1 cup, beef broth (or water)

 2 red skin Potatoes, peeled and diced

-medium Carrot, peeled and diced
+1 medium Carrot, peeled and diced

 1/2 red Bell Pepper, seeded and diced